nonstandardlogic/kubevscan/README.md

     DEPLOYMENT=
     CLUSTER=

-Run the install scrips which installs and configures the sidecar injector into the kubernetes cluster.
+Run the setup script which installs and configures the sidecar injector into the Kubernetes cluster.

     $ ./setup.sh
     Starting to deploy components...